Affected programs & services

 Please note that penalties on 2020 or prior taxes outstanding will continue to be added to on the first of each month until the taxes are paid in full at the prevailing penalty rates.
 More information on penalty rates is available at Assessment and Taxation - Penalties and Charges.

 Yes.
 You can view, pay, and store your business and property tax bills online.
 The City has partnered with epost, Canada Post’s free online mail delivery service.
 You can sign up to receive and pay your tax bill where you already do your online banking at participating financial institutions, or sign up at epost.ca.

 Can I pay my taxes in person?

 Yes.
-In person tax payments can be made at the 311 Counter at 510 Main Street – Susan A Thompson Building and the Bilingual Service Centre at 170 Goulet Street.
-In person payment methods include cash, debit, and cheque.
+In person tax payments can be made at the 311 Counter at 510 Main Street – Susan A Thompson Building In person payment methods include cash, debit, and cheque.
 Capacity is reduced in consideration of the provincial public health orders.
 Please allow additional time when visiting the 311 Counter.

 Can I pay my taxes by credit card?

 Property owners are able to use a third-party service provider that offers additional payment methods, including credit cards.
 The only provider that offers credit card as a payment method at this time is Plastiq.
 Please be aware that third-party providers charge a fee for their service.
 To ensure payment is received by the City of Winnipeg on a timely basis, please ensure appropriate arrangements have been made with Plastiq.